Azure/Azure-Sentinel-Notebooks/Sample-Notebooks/Readme.md

 This is a collection of sample notebooks (usually with output and widget state preserved) that give you more of a sense of what the notebook will do.

 This folder also contains example notebooks that demonstrate technique using specific cases as examples.
 As such they would not produce meaningful results in other environments.
-The intention is that you can use these notebooks as resources to copy and paste into your own notebooks.
+You can use these notebooks as examples and are free to copy and paste sections into your own notebooks.

+## WARNING
+These notebooks are meant to be illustrative of specific scenarios and are not actively maintained.
+They are unlikely to be runnable directly in your environment.
+Instead, please use the notebooks in the root of this repo.

 ## Viewing the notebooks
 You can view any of the notebooks directly on github just by clicking on them.